RRZE-HPC/likwid/doc/applications/likwid-accessD.md

 </LI>
 <LI>Libcap Method:<BR>
 <CODE>
-root: # setcap cap_sys_rawio+ep likwid-accessD
+root: # setcap cap_sys_rawio,cap_sys_admin,cap_dac_override=ep likwid-accessD
 </CODE>
 </LI>
 </UL>
 There are Linux distributions where settings the suid permission on <CODE>likwid-accessD</CODE> is not enough.
 Try also to set the capabilities for <CODE>likwid-accessD</CODE>.
+It is important that the user of the devices files have to fit, e.g. changing the owner of <CODE>/dev/cpu/*/msr</CODE> and <CODE>/dev/mem</CODE> either directly or through ACLs.
+Be aware that this gives users the permissions to read ALL memory.

 <H1>Protocol</H1>
 Every likwid instance will start its own daemon.
 This client-server pair will communicate with a socket file in <CODE>/tmp</CODE>  named <CODE>likwid-$PID</CODE>.
 The daemon only accepts one connection.
 As soon as the connect is successful the socket file will be deleted.